NannyML/nannyml/docs/tutorials/ranking.rst

 =======

 NannyML uses ranking to order columns in univariate drift results.
-The resulting order can be helpful in prioritizing what to further investigate to fully address any issues with the model.
+The resulting order can be helpful in prioritizing what to further investigate to fully address any issues with the model being monitored.

 There are currently two ranking methods in NannyML, alert count ranking and correlation ranking.